 Rock-Ola Manufacturing Corp. sponsored the Music Maids from 1942-1948.
 They then sponsored the former Chicago Chicks ballclub from 1949-1951,

-Mel Thillens Sr. purchased the former Cardinals ballclub & renamed them after his his company Thillens Inc. Check Cashing Service in 1951.
+Mel Thillens Sr. purchased the former Cardinals ballclub & renamed them after his company Thillens Inc. Check Cashing Service in 1951.
 The team merged with the Music Maids following the 1952 season.

 Tony Piet Motor Sales Inc. sponsored the Queens ballclub in 1951.